getodk/docs/docs/entities-intro.rst

 Alternatives
 =============

-What is the relationship between Entities and CSV form attachments?
+What's the relationship between Entities and CSV form attachments?
 ---------------------------------------------------------------------

 From a form design perspective, they are identical!
 That means you can attach them to forms, look values up in them or build selects on them in the exact same way.